JosephTLucas/blog/content/aml_for_profit.md

 ![washer1](img/washer1.png)
 ![washer2](img/washer2.png)

 Great, very helpful... but not the same, and not first-order controlled by the companies named.
 It's entirely possible that a marketing executive at Bosch would be very disappointed that they're only cited as having "a variety of wash cycles" instead of something more colorful and descriptive -- not to mention that this great feature is omitted in the other chat.
 And the Samsung and LG execs?
 Not happy.
 The GE exec?
 Pack a bag.
-Based on the amount of capital currently spent on advertising, I'm sure that marketing teams will want to do "LLM Engine Optimization".
+Based on the amount of capital currently spent on advertising, I'm sure that marketing teams will want to pursue "LLM Engine Optimization".
 How can a third party do that when they don't control the AI product or service?
 Adversarial Machine Learning techniques.

 ## And Others